 That being said, the way pet insurance generally works in Australia is you’d first take out a policy with your chosen insurance provider which you’d pay either a monthly or annual premium on.
 Then if your pet gets injured or ill (not from a pre-existing condition), you’d seek medical treatment from a licensed vet.

 Depending on your policy and provider you would then be required to pay the full amount to the vet directly and make a claim with your insurance company for reimbursement.
 This can potentially be as much as 85% of the total cost (or up to $20,000 per year), based on current numbers from several popular providers.

 What types of pet insurance are there?

-There are different types of pet insurance available, some even tailored to your cat or dog’s specific needs.
+There are different types of pet insurance available, although the most common types are cat insurance and dog insurance.
 It’s important to carefully consider both your pet’s needs and your own financial situation when choosing.
 Here are some of the different types available:

 Accident-only insurance covers vet costs incurred when your four-legged friend’s involved in an accident.
 Injuries from car accidents, fights with other animals, burns or snake bites are typically covered under this policy type.
 However, be sure to read the PDS as an accident-only policy doesn’t cover all accidents.

 Accident illness insurance:

 This type of insurance covers your cat or dog for various kinds of accidents and illnesses.
 Covered illnesses usually include cancer, infectious diseases, hereditary illnesses and skin conditions; however, this will depend on your policy and insurance provider.

 Be aware that most insurance companies won’t provide cover for pre-existing medical conditions (conditions that your pet already had before being insured), so remember to double-check the PDS just to be sure.